Maral Maghsoudi

 AI Agents | Agentic Systems

-Agentic architectures, MCP tool integration, context & memory engineering (short-term/long-term), agent evaluation (logging, tracing, metrics), multi-agent deployment using A2A
+Agentic architectures, MCP tool integration, context & memory engineering (short-term|long-term), agent evaluation (logging, tracing, metrics), multi-agent deployment using A2A

-Machine Learning & Deep Learning
+Machine Learning & Modeling

-TensorFlow, PyTorch, scikit-learn, Weka, Rapid Miner, CNNs, autoencoders,
+TensorFlow, PyTorch, scikit-learn, CNNs, autoencoders,

 hyperparameter tuning, unsupervised learning, transformers, ensemble methods